 We see the same phenomenon in the Jabber community, I think.
 Some folks want the Jabber Software Foundation (ostensibly the "central power" in the community) to do more: to package a stable server distribution (including various add-on components) for most Linux/Unix platforms, to develop a standard cross-platform client, to direct more resources and pick more winners, etc. I see this as wrongheaded.
 We don't need to give more power to the center -- we need to build more centers of power.
 If someone wants to package a server distribution, I say more power to them.
 If someone else wants to create a cross-platform client in Java or Qt or Python (or all three!), that's wonderful.
 But don't grant more power to the JSF in order to get those things done: start up a new project, attract some developers, and become a center of power in your own right.
 This is all to the good for the community as a whole.

-So my vision for the JSF is purposefully limited: focus on what we do best (protocol development), market that to our natural audience (developers), and let our customers do what they do best by building software, offering services, and the like.
+So for the JSF is purposefully limited: focus on what we do best (protocol development), market that to our natural audience (developers), and let our customers do what they do best by building software, offering services, and the like.
 That doesn't mean we don't listen carefully to what end users, server admins, and other eventual audiences want out of Jabber, for we must listen in order to design the right protocols.
 But it does mean we do our part and enable others to do theirs.

 Some would say this is anarchic.
 I would agree.
 Where we probably disagree is in our evaluation of that anarchic model.
 I see it as good, because the most stable orders arise spontaneously through the actions of a multitude of individuals.
 In the world of instant messaging, we have enough top-down totalitarian societies with central planning -- they are called AIM, MSN, and Yahoo.
 There's no way the Jabber community could compete with the vast resources of these monolithic systems, so we must be more nimble and agile by countering centralized planning with federated anarchy.
 I know which one I'd bet on every time.